 1938: The log house abandoned.
 (Umpqua National Forest files)

 1941: The lookout staffed for 85 days and reported to the Tiller Ranger Station by way of forest line to Pacific Telephone and Telegraph

 Activated: August 24, 1942; Deactivated: October 16, 1943.
 Roseburg Filter Center.

 1942: A cabin was built for the AWS observers.
 Clarance and Laura Hartly were the observers for the Aircraft Warning Service.

 1943: The Forest Service acquired the woodshed from the Aircraft Warning Service for $100.00.
 (Umpqua National Forest files)

 1948: The water system was transferred to the Rogue River National Forest.
 (Umpqua National Forest files)

-1958: The lookout tower and cab were removed.
-AWS cabin and related out-buildings were retained.
+1958: The lookout tower and cab removed.
+AWS cabin and related out-buildings retained.

 National Geodetic Survey

 DESIGNATION - BUTLER BU PID - NZ1159 STATE/COUNTY- OR/DOUGLAS COUNTRY - US USGS QUAD - BUTLER BUTTE (1989)